 Email access at IAIA is controlled through individual accounts and passwords.
-Each user of IAIA's email system is required to read and sign a copy of this Email Acceptable Use Policy prior to receiving an email access account and password.
 It is the responsibility of each user to protect the confidentiality of their account and password information.
-Substantial changes to this policy may require users to read and sign an updated copy of this.
+IAIA holds the right to make substantial changes to this policy.

 USE POLICY